Bryson69/Ip-Week-2/README.md

 - Clone Repository on Local Machine (live link to project)
 - cd into Directory  cd media-query-practice
 - Open the media.html on the browser

+## Behaviour Driven Development
+1.Displays Form For Entering Date and Gender
+- INPUT: "User's Birthdate Entered"
+- INPUT: "User's Gender Entered"
+- OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender" 2.Displays an Error Message if Date Input is Left Blank
+- INPUT: ""
+- OUTPUT: "Displays Error Message"
+3.Displays an Error Message if Gender Not Chosen
+- INPUT: ""
+- OUTPUT: "Displays an Error Message"
+4.Clears Form and Reset the Message on Click
+- INPUT: "Reset Button"
+- OUTPUT: "Clears and Resets the Form"

 ## Known Bugs
 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps: